marmotlab/SCRIMP/README.md

 * cd into the od_mstar3 folder.
 * python3 setup.py build_ext --inplace.
-* Check by going back to the root of the git folder, running python3 and `import cpp_mstar`.
+* Check by going back to the root of the git folder, running python3 and `import od_mstar3.cpp_mstar`.

 ## Running Code